Help Centre · Email

 Advanced Settings (when you need more control)

-• Set up Digest Email (periodic summary of blocked mail)
+• Set up Digest Email — a periodic summary of mail that was not delivered

 Typical workflows